GCM Grosvenor

-GCM Grosvenor (Nasdaq: GCMG) is an American alternative asset management firm, with approximately $76 billion in assets under management and approximately 530 professionals as of 2023.
+GCM Grosvenor (Nasdaq: GCMG) is an American alternative asset management firm, with approximately $91 billion in assets under management and approximately 550 professionals as of 2025.

 GCM Grosvenor manages assets on behalf of a global client base across hedge fund strategies, private equity, real estate, infrastructure, and multi-asset class investments.
 The firm specializes in developing customized portfolios for clients who want an active role in their alternatives programs; it also provides multi-client portfolios for investors.
 Investment offerings include direct and co-investments, secondaries, and multi-manager portfolios.
 GCM Grosvenor's clients are mostly institutions, such as pension funds, sovereign wealth entities, financial institutions, corporations, insurance companies, charitable organizations, and endowments.

-GCM Grosvenor has more than $15 billion invested and committed to Environmental, Social and Governance (ESG) themes, and as a signatory to the Principles for Responsible Investment (PRI), GCM Grosvenor received an A+ rating from the PRI in 2020 for its overarching approach to ESG strategy and governance and an A+ rating for ESG integration in manager selection, approval, and monitoring.
+GCM Grosvenor manages approximately $28 billion in sustainable and impact assets, with a majority of these investments implemented through bespoke separate accounts tailored to investor-specific goals.
+This approach enables flexible, multi-asset class exposure—such as energy transition strategies—that may not fit within traditional allocation frameworks, while maintaining a returns-oriented investment philosophy.

 GCM Grosvenor has over $30 billion in assets under management with small, early-stage, diverse, and women alternative investment managers.

 Awards

+In 2025, GCM Grosvenor was recognized for the fifth time as one of Pensions & Investments’ Best Places to Work in Money Management, ranking #1 in the Major Employers (500-999 U.S. Employees) category.
+The annual program honors investment management firms that create exceptional workplaces and foster strong employee engagement across the industry.

 In 2019, GCM Grosvenor received the Civic Federation’s Addams-Palmer Award from for exemplary civic involvement by a Chicago institution.